-Guidelines for the preparation of a Historical Resource Research Report, as well as Guidelines for applying the City's Designation Criteria, can be found at the buttons on the left.
-A site-specific historical study for a determination on potential historical significance that is completed in conjunction with a discretionary development project must be prepared consistent with the Historical Resource Technical Report Guidelines, also found the left, and must be prepared by an individual or firm that meets the Secretary of the Interior's Historic Preservation Professional Qualifications Standards.
+See Guidelines for the preparation of a Historical Resource Research Report, as well as Guidelines for applying the City's Designation Criteria.
+A site-specific historical study for a determination on the potential historical significance that is completed in conjunction with a discretionary development project must be prepared consistent with the Historical Resource Technical Report Guidelines, also found the left, and must be prepared by an individual or firm that meets the Secretary of the Interior's Historic Preservation Professional Qualifications Standards.

 A peer review of the historical study will be performed by City staff.
 If staff concurs that the property is potentially significant, then the study would be forwarded to the Historical Resources Board for consideration of historical designation for the site.